“On Villette And Other Musings”

 Very little information is available about Villette or his workshop.
 He produced a total of about 1,000 silver and wood flutes in 6 years, averaging about 90-100 silver flutes, plus a steady 68 cylindrical and conical wood flutes per year.
 His yearly production was at least 40 flutes more than Louis Lot’s best years.
 The production numbers were fairly consistent through the end of Debonneebeau’s tenure (1882-1889).
 During Barat’s period (1889-1904), the average yearly production of silver flutes was down about 10-15%.

 Villette made many changes when he took charge of the Louis Lot workshop.
 The motivation behind these changes are unknown to us, but they were bold and fascinating.
 Before 1877, Boehm system silver and wood Louis Lot flutes were numbered consecutively in one series.
 Beginning in 1877 even numbers were assigned to silver flutes and odd to wood flutes.
 The previously rolled Louis Lot stamp on the body was replaced by the same hand-engraved logo found on the headjoint, but the serial number was omitted.
 Many first generation Louis Lot flutes have worn stamps on the body, some are barely visible, because the impression of the rolled stamp was quite shallow.
 The omission of serial numbers and discontinuation of the rolled stamp on the body probably occurred in 1877 or 1878.

 Villette’s keywork was quite distinct.
-The two most obvious features were the addition of adjusting screws and the execution of the back connector (clutch).
+The two most obvious features were the addition of adjusting screws and the execution of the back connectors (clutch).

-Elegant small back connector on 1st generation Lot
+Elegant small back connectors on 1st generation Lot

 Unique Villette clutch